david-swift/Memorize/.github/PULL_REQUEST_TEMPLATE.md

 ## Steps
 - [ ] Add your name or username and a link to your GitHub profile into the [Contributors.md][1] file.
 - [ ] Build the project on your machine.
-If it does not compile, fix the errors.
+If it does not compile, fix the errors. _(Ignore for simple translation PRs)_
-- [ ] Describe the purpose and approach of your pull request below.
+- [ ] Describe the purpose and approach of your pull request below. _(Ignore for simple translation PRs)_
 - [ ] Submit the pull request.
 Thank you very much for your contribution!

 ## Purpose